25f2005869-glitch/INDIA-ECONOMIC-REFORMS-SERIES/1991-economic-reforms/README.md

 # 🇮🇳 India Growth & Development Dashboard (1991–2025)

-An economic data analytics project built using **Python, Pandas, Matplotlib, NumPy, and Statistics** to analyze India's growth journey from 1991 to 2025.
+A Python-based economic data analytics project focused on analyzing India's economic growth journey from 1991 to 2025 using data visualization, statistics, and trend analysis.

+This project studies India's economic transformation after the 1991 Economic Reforms and visualizes major economic indicators through Python analytics tools.

 ---